And Your Bird Can Sing: Legacy

 "And Your Bird Can Sing" was used as the theme song for the Beatles' cartoon series during its third season.
 It was one of the 45 playable tracks included in the 2009 release of the music video game The Beatles: Rock Band.
-In addition to the song's lyric being among the most widely and diversely interpreted in the Beatles' discography, the Anthology 2 recording is one of the band's most celebrated outtakes.
+In addition to the song's lyrics being among the most widely and diversely interpreted in the Beatles' discography, the Anthology 2 recording is one of the band's most celebrated outtakes.

 The use of dual, harmonised lead guitar parts on the track was still in its infancy in 1966.
 The editors of Guitar World comment that this type of pop-rock arrangement would later be popularised by Southern rock bands such as the Allman Brothers Band and Lynyrd Skynyrd, as well as hard rock and metal acts such as Thin Lizzy, Boston and Iron Maiden.
 American guitarist Joe Walsh sought to master the solo on "And Your Bird Can Sing", believing that Harrison had played it in a single take.
 Walsh, who married the sister of Starr's second wife, Barbara Bach, said he only discovered that it consisted of two parts when discussing with Starr how he had spent years labouring over the solo.
 Walsh concluded, "I think I’m the only guy who can play it – including George."